cervicorn consulting

 End-use Analysis

 Dental Surgeons: Dental surgeons within DSOs are experiencing increased demand due to advancements in surgical techniques and an aging population requiring complex procedures.
-This segment has covered market share of 23% in 2023.
+Dental surgeons segment has covered market share of 23% in 2025.
 Trends include the integration of specialized surgical services and technologies to improve outcomes and patient experiences.
 This focus on surgical excellence drives growth in DSOs that cater to high-complexity procedures and cutting-edge treatments.

 • Aspen Dental Management, Inc. (ADMI)